==Romans 7:1-6:

 Another way to think about it is that the law turned previously invisible sin visible.
 The law exposes the present corruption and shines a light on our broken and flawed character!
 But, at the same time, the law illuminates God's holy and perfect character.
 The law excites man's innate rebellion (because of the first sin of Adam) by revealing a holy standard, showing us more clearly our need for salvation in Jesus.
 Too often, Satan inserts his deception into this divine process.
 We see (#1) our rebellion and (#2) the holy standard of God, but the devil cycles us through his lies of unworthiness, shame, and guilt and we are blinded to the answer of (3) Jesus! #1 and #2 our simply the addition needed to get us to #3; they are not the answer.
 Only Jesus. -Divinely Interrupted |

-Romans 7:14-25:
+==Romans 7:14-25:

-For we know that the law is spiritual, but I am carnal, sold under sin.
-15 For what I am doing, I do not understand.
-For what I will to do, that I do not practice; but what I hate, that I do.
-16 If, then, I do what I will not to do, I agree with the law that it is good.
-17 But now, it is no longer I who do it, but sin that dwells in me.
-18 For I know that in me (that is, in my flesh) nothing good dwells; for to will is present with me, but how to perform what is good I do not find.
-19 For the good that I will to do, I do not do; but the evil I will not to do, that I practice.
-20 Now if I do what I will not to do, it is no longer I who do it, but sin that dwells in me.
-21 I find then a law, that evil is present with me, the one who wills to do good.
-22 For I delight in the law of God according to the inward man.
-23 But I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members.
-24 O wretched man that I am!
-Who will deliver me from this body of death?
-25 I thank God—through Jesus Christ our Lord! |
+15 For that which I do I allow not: for what I would, that do I not; but what I hate, that do I. 16 If then I do that which I would not, I consent unto the law that it is good.
+17 Now then it is no more I that do it, but sin that dwelleth in me.
+18 For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not.
+19 For the good that I would I do not: but the evil which I would not, that I do.
+20 Now if I do that I would not, it is no more I that do it, but sin that dwelleth in me.
+21 I find then a law, that, when I would do good, evil is present with me.
+22 For I delight in the law of God after the inward man: 23 But I see another law in my members, warring against the law of my mind, and bringing me into captivity to the law of sin which is in my members.
+24 O wretched man that I am! who shall deliver me from the body of this death?
+25 I thank God through Jesus Christ our Lord.
+So then with the mind I myself serve the law of God; but with the flesh the law of sin. |

 In verses 14-25, “I” is used twenty-four times, and when you add the times Paul uses “me,” “my,” or “myself,” it is another thirteen times.
 That comes to a total of thirty-seven times in these twelve verses that the apostle refers to himself in this one passage